gnietof/GoMicro/README.md

 # GoMicro

 This is a code I wrote for testing.
-It is a 'useless piece' of code which creates four microservices written in Go and uses a remote DB2 database to store the data.
+It is a 'useless piece of code' which creates four microservices written in Go and uses a remote DB2 database to store the data.
 The solution also uses two local docker images for deploying a Kakfa server for messaging and a PostgreSQL database.

 * Members